-Back on the other side of the road is Pasticceria Barberini (Via Marmorata 41), an elegant bar renowned for its home-baked treats such as cornetti, mignon and the mighty maritozzo, and a few doors down the street, at number 47, lies another Testaccio landmark: Volpetti.
-For more than four decades this delicatessen has served high-quality gourmet food products such as salami, ricotta and olive oil, all of which can be enjoyed sitting down at Taverna Volpetti just around the corner on Via Alessandro Volta 8.
+Back on the other side of the road is Pasticceria Barberini (Via Marmorata 41), an elegant bar renowned for its home-baked treats such as cornetti, mignon and the mighty maritozzo, and a few doors down the street, at number 47, lies another Testaccio landmark: the celebrated delicatessen Volpetti which, for more than four decades, has served high-quality gourmet food products such as salami, ricotta and olive oil.

 The area's playground is in nearby Piazza di S. Maria Liberatrice, which hosts a large and well-attended theatre, Teatro Vittoria.
 On one corner facing this square (Via Mastro Giorgio 87) is Panificio Passi, a neighbourhood bakery famed for its slices of pizza bianca, focaccia and almond biscuits, while a modern-day venue on the foodie trail lies on the opposite side of the square: Trapizzino (Via Giovanni Branco 88), offering triangular pizza pockets with hot fillings of your choice.

 A couple of blocks away is Mercato Testaccio, a local hub as well the area's main tourist draw.
 This indoor food market has only been here since 2012, after moving from its former base in Piazza Testaccio.
 When the old and slightly dingy market was demolished, reopening a long-hidden piazza, many locals were divided about the new modern venue.
 However today it is thriving, its crowds of testaccini matched by an ever increasing number of curious tourists.